Home | List of Moves |

 Sample the Sights & Sounds

 When you try something new – for example, tasting food, listening to music, seeing artwork – describe your experience.
 If someone invited you to try it, take +1 forward to your next Social Interaction with them.
-If not, you may add a belief about the experience.
+If not, you may write a new belief or connection about the experience.
 You may also pick 1 Reaction to clear one Heat:

 Reactions